Landlocked Serenity, Heritage & Mekong Majesty

-Laos, officially the Lao People’s Democratic Republic (Lao PDR), is a landlocked country in the heart of Southeast Asia, bordered by China, Vietnam, Cambodia, Thailand, and Myanmar.
-Known for its lush landscapes, Buddhist temples, and slow-paced charm, Laos is emerging as a strategic link in regional connectivity through its “Land-Linked” Vision and China’s Belt and Road Initiative.
+Laos, officially the Lao People’s Democratic Republic, is a landlocked country in Southeast Asia bordered by China, Vietnam, Cambodia, Thailand, and Myanmar.
+Known for its tranquil landscapes, Buddhist temples, French colonial architecture, and the mighty Mekong River, Laos is a culturally rich yet often overlooked gem of the region.

 -